happyhaojie/happyhaojie.github.io/_pages/research.md

 ## key article
 **Brain intrinsic connection patterns underlying tool processing in human adults are present in neonates and not in macaques**

-cross-species; resting state functional connectivity; network
+Cross-species; resting state functional connectivity; network

-one-sentence information: Although homologous regions establish an intrinsic tool network in human neonates, this network is absent in macaques; its topology closely mirrors that of adults, with premotor-parietal connectivity playing a central role in its formation.
+**one-sentence information:** Although homologous regions establish an intrinsic tool network in human neonates, this network is absent in macaques; its topology closely mirrors that of adults, with premotor-parietal connectivity playing a central role in its formation.

 # Effects of language on other cognitive functions